KarpelesLab/spotproto/protocol.md

 Packet types:

 * 0x0 (C→S) Ping / (S→C) pong
-* 0x1 (S→C) Handshake start, including to-be connection ID & server info in a cbor map: `['srv':'srvcode','cid':'srvcode:clientid','rnd':'<random data>']`
+* 0x1 (S→C) Handshake request, including to-be connection ID & server info in a cbor map: `['srv':'srvcode','cid':'srvcode:clientid','rnd':'<random data>']`
 * 0x1 (C→S) Handshake response, cbor map of: `['id':'<signed id card>','sig':'<signature of handshake initial packet>']`.
 Upon receiving this packet, if the signature is valid, the ID card is registered and connection established.
 * 0x2 (C→S & S→C) Instant message in instant message format (see below)

 Each connection has an anonymous name (srvcode:clientid, where clientid is a random printable string), and can also be identified by the sha256 of idcard.Self.
 If multiple connections are made, messages sent to idcard.Self will be randomly distributed.

+## Initial flow

+* Upon connection, the server sends Handshake Start
+* The client responds with Handshake Response
+* If the provided IDCard isn't up to date in terms of groups, the server may send a new handshare request with `['grp':[...]]` set.
+The client must update its ID and try again.
+* The server sends HandshakeRequest with Ready=true

 ## Instant message